 Outsourcing payroll duties.
-Employers are responsible to ensure that tax returns are filed and deposits and payments are made, even if the employer contracts with a third party to perform these acts.
-The employer remains responsible if the third party fails to perform any required action.
-If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider or reporting agent, visit IRS.gov and enter "outsourcing payroll duties" in the search box for helpful information on this topic.
+Generally, you're responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
+You remain responsible if the third party fails to perform any required action.
+If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider or reporting agent, go to IRS.gov/